 I assume all this is due to a very unstable implementation of MIDI.
 If you look through all forums, you will see that people have mostly MIDI issues.
 AKAI seems to have an own idea of how to implement the Standard from 1986 - sorry being ironical... their major effort should be stabilizing the MIDI protocols rather than giving us flashy features.

-The standard is clear nowadays and 100th of software and hardware synth are doing well out there.
+My first MIDI synth was a Sequential Circuits Six-Trak - First Edition.
+At the time we had to get the eprom flashed at shops and after about three updates it was stable - but this was in the early 90th :-) The standard is clear nowadays and 100th of software and hardware synth are doing well out there.
 But AKAI has issues moving from a pure sampler/sequencer to a full size studio machine - sorry now I am getting polemic as well.
 But frustration is high here.
 I never used DAWs as the compatibility of drivers, hardware etc drove me nuts when I started.
 I decided to go for hardware only - and when I bought the Yamaha RS7000 about 13 years ago I knew instantly this was a perfect decision - not perfect in all matters, but rock-solid-stable.
 If the next update for my MPC X is still a waste of time, I will sell it, and wait for another solution with my old "heavy machine".